easybulb/Easygames/README.md

 #### Imagery

-- Each game within Easygames uses unique imagery that fits its theme, enhancing the overall user experience.
+- Image was generated from Canva and credits are at the bottom of this page.
+Each game within Easygames uses unique imagery that fits its theme, enhancing the overall user experience.

 ### Wireframes